SolideSpoke/KuaiRec-video-recommander-system/README.md

 In the user_features table, user attributes are represented using one-hot encoding, indicating the corresponding position for each attribute.

 ## Social Network Analysis
-In this context, a friend means that users mutually follow each other.
-The analysis shows that very few users have friends (472), and among those who do, most have only one friend.
+In this context, a "friend" refers to users who mutually follow each other.
+The analysis reveals that only a small fraction of users (472) have friends.
+Among these users, the majority have just one friend.
+The maximum number of friends observed is 5, with an average of 1.5 friends per user (calculated only for users who have at least one friend).
 ![Friend Distribution](img/number%20of%20friends.png)

 ## Interaction Analysis